NVIDIA/nim-deploy/cloud-service-providers/oracle/blueprints/AIQ Blueprint on OKE Guide.md

 ### Verify RAG Deployment

-Wait for all pods to be ready (10-15 minutes for LLM model download):
+Wait for all pods to be ready (10-15 minutes for LLM download):

 ```bash
 kubectl get pods -n rag -w